Visions and Aims

 The Forest CE Federation aims to provide children with an exciting, broad and balanced curriculum that will instil a love of learning.
 Our approach enables all children to become lifelong learners by developing transferable skills to equip them to succeed in a competitive world.
-A strong Christian ethos permeates through our daily lives ensuring our pupils are cared for in a safe, nurturing environment.
+A strong Christian ethos permeates through our daily lives ensuring our pupils are cared for in a safe, nurturing environment within our small community.

 We believe in the “whole child” and are committed to children’s wider well-being through our creative inclusive curriculum, which is driven by our spiritual values.